 To get to Cocora Valley from Salento, you can either walk or take one of the Jeeps that leave frequently at Plaza de Bolivar.
 The Jeeps leave once they fill up so there is no schedule to it.
 Just show up, buy a ticket, and wait till it is your turn!

 Calle Real is the “main” street that every town has.
-It is the street where you will find cute cafes, local Colombian food, and souvenirs, along with some of the most colorful buildings in town.
+It is the street where you will find cute cafes, local Colombian food, boutique shops and souvenirs, along with some of the most colorful buildings in town.

 The handicrafts you will encounter in Calle Real are some of the best you will find in the region.